 - S. Tedik Basaran, G. Karabulut Kurt, G. Oke Günel, A. Schmeink, G. Ascheid and G. Dartmann, The Safety Analysis: Disagreement of Wireless Communication-based Consensus.
 IEEE Wireless Communication Letters, 2018

-Machine learning for indoor localization: For many applications in the area of warehouse technology and production technology, cost-effective, reliable localization in the indoor area is interesting.
-We are currently investigating methods that detect fingerprints of sound signals and can thus continuously learn a position in space (with incremental learning).
-With these methods, very cost-effective microphones could be used for location.
+Machine Learning for low-cost hardware: For many applications in the area of warehouse and production technology, cost-effective, reliable localization in the indoor area is interesting.
+We are currently investigating methods that detect fingerprints of sound signals and can thus continuously learn a position in space.
+With these methods, very cost-effective microphones could be used for localization.
 The microphones could, for example, be installed in the IoT Octopus developed by the IoT expert group.
+Another area is the development of a low-cost artificial "nose" that can classify a wide variety of substances with the help of trained gas sensors.

 - H. Laux, A. Bytyn, G. Ascheid, A. Schmeink, G. Karabulut Kurt and G. Dartmann.
 Learning-Based Indoor Localization for Industrial Applications.
 Workshop on Sensor Data Fusion and Machine Learning for next Generation of Cyber-Physical-Systems in conjunction with ACM International Conference on Computing Frontiers 2018